 Due to the discontinuation of the Section 221(d) (3) mortgage insurance program, alternate maximum per-unit subsidy limits are used for the HOME Program.
-The Section 234-Condominium Housing basic mortgage limits, for elevator-type projects, is used as an alternative to the Section 221(d)(3) limits in order to determine the maximum amount of HOME funds a PJ may invest on a per-unit basis in HOMEassisted housing projects.
-These limits issued by HUD have been identical to the Section 221(d) (3) limits.
+The Section 234-Condominium Housing basic mortgage limits, for elevator-type projects, is used as an alternative to the Section 221(d)(3) limits in order to determine the maximum amount of HOME funds a PJ may invest on a per-unit basis in HOME-assisted housing projects.
+These limits issued by HUD have been identical to the Section 221(d) (3)

+limits.
 HUD's Office of Multifamily Housing updates the Section 234 basic mortgage limits annually and publishes them in the Federal Register.
 The Office of Multifamily Housing also establishes high cost percentage exceptions (HCP) for specific areas.

-The Office of Multifamily developed a list of High areas for 2015.
-The Annual Base City High Cost Percentages and High Cost for the Jacksonville Florida Hub that is inclusive of the Base City Jackson MS Areas.
-These areas consist of key locality 1-Jackson, Southaven, Greenville, and Gulfport MS. The City of Gulfport high cost percentage is 210%.
-Each locality makes up the various 82 counties for the State of Mississippi.
+The Office of Multifamily developed a list of High areas for 2016.
+The Annual Base City High Cost Percentages (BHCP) and High Cost for the Jacksonville Florida Hub that is inclusive of the Base City Jackson MS Areas.
+These areas consist of key locality 1-Jackson, Southaven, Greenville, and Gulfport MS. Each locality makes up the various 82 counties for the State of Mississippi.
 These localities will assist in determining investment based on the geographic location of the project and adjustment for bedroom size.